lucioalmeidastockio/some-core-layer/README.md

 ## Use Case Implementation

-Getting past the point of validating input data, it's time to go into the specifics of the rules of our use case execution.
+Getting past the point of defining the use case type and establishing the input model, it's time to go into the specifics of the rules of our use case execution.

 Let's take another look at our workflow: